What are Nexstar and Sinclair, the ABC affiliate owners who issued statements against Jimmy Kimmel

-NEW YORK — (AP) — Two ABC affiliate owners spoke out against late night talk show host Jimmy Kimmel ahead of ABC's decision to suspend the presenter over comments he made about the killing of conservative activist Charlie Kirk.
+NEW YORK — Two ABC affiliate owners spoke out against late-night talk show host Jimmy Kimmel ahead of ABC’s decision to suspend the presenter over comments he made about the killing of conservative activist Charlie Kirk.
 Their comments highlight the influence local TV station owners have on national broadcasters such as Disney-owned ABC.

 Here are key facts about the two companies.